Home / Blog / Liquidity management

 Current ratio

-The current ratio is a basic measure used to evaluate a company’s ability to pay off its short-term liabilities with its short-term assets.
-This ratio is calculated by dividing current assets by current liabilities.
-A higher ratio indicates a stronger liquidity position, suggesting that the company is well-equipped to handle its debts.
+The current ratio is a basic metric that evaluates a company’s capacity to pay off its short-term liabilities with its short-term assets.
+It is calculated using the formula:

 Strategies for effective liquidity management